prasannasPitch/Projects_Self_Driving_Car/Extended_Kalman_Filter/README.md

 | V x  |  0.5835   |  0.6383   |
 | V y  |  0.8040   |  0.5346   |

-Interesting points here:
-- It behaves better with only `Lidar` than with both sensors, indicating tha the `Radar` measurements hurt more then help the prediction.
-- The issues with `Radar` measurements appear more prevalent to be on the `y` axis.
-Unclear why this is the case at this moment.

 ##### Dataset 2

 | RMSE | only RADAR | only LIDAR |